Pennsylvania Medical Malpractice Lawyer

 Obtain Your Medical Records

-Who Can Be Sued in a Medical Malpractice Lawsuit?
+Who Can Be Sued in a Medical Malpractice Lawsuit in Pennsylvania?

 Depending on the circumstances of the case, various parties involved in the patient’s care may be sued in a medical negligence case.
 This includes individual practitioners as well as larger entities and facilities.